Code-Institute-Submissions/adriatic-e-bikes/README.md

 ---

-# repl.it and Sublime Text 3
+# Repl.it and Sublime Text 3

 The project was also done on https://repl.it/~ and with Sublime Text 3 on my PC, to prevent data lost.